webplatform/docs/tutorials/mobile_viewport/index.md

 these viewport options and related CSS affects the appearance of landscape-oriented content.

-'''Note:''' The '''user-scalable''' property only affects access to the overall page.
+The '''user-scalable''' property only affects access to the overall page.
 Touch-enabled web content within that page (such as map interfaces) may still respond independently to pinch-zoom and drag-scroll gestures.

 To disable vertical scrolling, you need to make sure there is not so